Azure Databricks: Configure SSO through OAuth for Compose

 To enable OAuth in Compose for an Azure Databricks data source:

-1. In Alation, open the data source Settings page:
+1. In Alation, open the Settings page of your Azure Databricks data source.

-2. Under Compose Connections, modify the default connection or create a new one.
+3. Under Compose Connections, modify the default connection or create a new one.
 To enable OAuth, add parameters Authmech=11;Auth_flow=0.
-For example:

 ../../_images/OCF_AzureDB_NewOAuthSettings.png